top of page

 What’s in it for me?

-In choice-rich conditions, a product, service or other core output’s “functional benefit” – the central tangible win it can provide – is almost never, on its own, a sufficiently motivating “what’s in it for me” to achieve critical objectives, no matter how excellent or competitively superior the benefit may be.
+In choice-rich conditions, a product, service or other core output’s “functional benefit” – the central tangible win it can provide – is almost never, on its own, a sufficiently motivating answer to achieve critical objectives, no matter how excellent or competitively superior the benefit may be.
 In B2C you can never win competitive races on functionality alone.
-The same holds true in a wide range of B2B settings - even when functional wins play a more heavily weighted role than in B2C.
+The same holds true in a wide range of B2B settings - even when functional wins play a more heavily weighted role.

-To become and remain a leader, in addition to exceptional tangible benefits, the product, service and organization has to provide exceptional intangible benefits – emotional and psychological wins that go hand in hand with functional ones.
+To become and remain a leader, in addition to exceptional tangible benefits, the product, service, experience, and organization has to provide exceptional intangible benefits – emotional and psychological wins that go hand in hand with functional ones.
 Not surprisingly, given the breadth of choices potential customers have in almost all categories, the role of intangible benefits as decision drivers continues to grow in importance.

 bottom of page